 Frequently Asked Questions

-1. What will I learn in the Master of Arts program and who should apply?
+1. What will I learn in the Master programs and who should apply?

 M.A.
 Admission Requirements

-The Master of Science degree is a 10-month program appropriate for students who are interested in developing and honing their skills in journalism.
+The Master of Science degree is a 10-month program appropriate for students who have little to no full-time professional journalism experience and are interested in developing and honing their skills in this field.
 Reporting and writing are at the core of the program.
-The majority of the coursework is geared towards improving skills in reporting, writing, editing and storytelling.
-The deadline to apply for Fall 2014 is Dec.
-16, 2013.
+The majority of the coursework is geared towards improving skills in digital media, reporting, writing, editing and storytelling.
+M.S. students also have the opportunity to specialize in one of three areas: data, investigative reporting, or documentary (these specializations require a separate application essay).
+The deadline to apply for Fall 2015 is December 15, 2014.

 M.S.
 Admission Requirements